 If you only own 1 seat, you can either:

 And now your logo is always instantly available

 The Drawing Tools menu tab

 appears at the very top of the window

 Click the Drawing Tools menu tab to

 Tip: This Drawing Tools menu only appears when a drawing shape is selected !!!

 Bookmark = select

-until your mouse cursor turns into a four-sided cross-arrows (like this )
+until your cursor changes into a four-sided cross-arrows figure (like this )

 - Click the left mouse button to select the shape